-Scottish Artist Angela Davidson is well known throughout the UK for her incredibly life-like animal art.
-Angela has also created a large animal print range from her original artwork, featuring various cattle breeds, horses, dogs and sheep.
-Her giclee print range now numbers well over one-hundred-and-twenty individual animal prints.
+Scottish animal artist Angela Davidson is well known throughout the UK for her incredibly life-like animal and livestock art.
+Angela has also created a large range of fine art animal prints from her original pastel paintings, featuring various cattle breeds, horse breeds, dogs and sheep.
+Her limited editions now number well over one-hundred-and-twenty individual giclee prints.

-With a flair for creating fabulous livestock art, the pedigree cattle enthusiast is spoilt for choice.
-Subjects such as Angela's Charolais, Aberdeen Angus and Limousin bull prints, give an idea of the diversity and quality of cattle art avaiable.
-The cow art specialist is also left in no doubt that this is one self-taught artist who has the ability not only to recreate true-to-life artwork, but also render that artwork as striking animal compositions.
+With a flair for creating fabulous livestock art, the pedigree cattle breeder is spoilt for choice.
+Subjects such as Angela's Charolais cattle, Aberdeen Angus, Simmental and Limousin bull prints, give an idea of the diversity and quality of cattle reproductions available.
+Any cow art enthusiast is left in no doubt that this is one self-taught artist who has the ability not only to recreate true-to-life artwork, but also render that artwork as striking, dramatic and very contemporary animal compositions.

-Other breeds of cattle in Angela's print range include Hereford, Simmental and Holstein; each work of art, once again, rendered as true-to-life as realistic art can be.
+Other breeds of cattle in Angela's print range include Hereford, Shorthorn and Holstein cows; each work of art, once again, rendered as true-to-life as any cattle breeder could ever desire.

-Alongside her fabulous specimen bulls, Angela has also amassed a large selection of open and limited edition prints featuring commercial and pedigree cattle.
+Alongside her fabulous specimen bulls, Angela has also amassed a large selection of open and limited edition prints featuring commercial and pedigree cows.
 A special mention must also be made of Angela's most successful print thus far: The Black Angus.
-This print has long since sold out, but larger copies of the Limited Edition print have been changing hands for very large sums, indeed.
+This print has long since sold out, but larger copies of the Limited Edition print have been changing hands for very large sums of money; something which is bound to please buyers of Angela's original artwork.

-Last, but not least, there are always a number of Highland cattle pictures in Angela's collection; from the wide horned Highland bull prints Suilven, Broadsword and Black on Black, through to her latest Highland cow and calf artwork Toffee & Co, there's always a great selection in her Cattle Gallery.
+Last, but not least, there are always a good number of Scottish Highland cattle paintings in the Cattle Gallery on Angela's website; from wide horned Highland bull prints through to her latest work depicting Highland cows and calves.

 Another of Angela's artistic passions is obvious when viewing her Equine Gallery.
 Horse art prints are always well represented.
 These include Welsh Cobs, as seen in her prints The Fire and Wild Fire, along with Connemara, warm blood, Irish sports horse and thoroughbred pictures.